-The academic advising process is a collaboration between the academic advisor and the student.
-During each semester's academic advising meetings, the advisors and their students select academic courses based upon their declared major course curriculum.
-Assistance is also provided to students who have not declared a major with opportunities to explore determining their educational goals and career pursuits.
-Students are provided with opportunities to explore career options, determine their educational goals and career pursuits and become familiar with the major requirements.
-Academic advisors diligently adhere to the academic policies and procedures established by the university.
-They also serve as instructors for the First Year Experience (ORI 101 and 102) courses.
+The academic advising process is a collaborative connection between the academic advisor and the student.
+During each semester's academic advising meetings, the advisors and the student select academic courses based upon the student's declared major course curriculum.
+Students are also provided opportunities to explore career and educational goals and become familiar with major requirements.
+Academic Advisors diligently adhere to the academic policies and procedures established by the university; and serve as instructors for the First Year Experience (Orientation 101 and 102) courses.
 For more information, contact Mindi Thompson, Lead Academic Advisor/Mentor, (256) 372-4289, mindi.thompson@aamu.edu.